cryptocatalog/ultimate-crypto-comparison/README.md

 ## Defining a library

-For each library, create a markdown-file in the `data` -directory.
+For each library create a markdown-file in the `data` -directory.
 You can base it on template.md.
 If you do not want to add information to a specific section in the markdown-file, just remove the section.
-If you want to add additional information, just add a new section with your information
+If you want to add additional information, just add a new section with your information.

 ### Releases and repositories
 Every markdown-file in the `data`-directory specifies a specific release (or the "latest" version) of a library.